-One way in which Magento Commerce Cloud deploys differently than other Magento installations is that it does not marshal base packages on the Cloud environment.
+One way in which Cloud for Adobe Commerce deploys differently than other Magento installations is that it does not marshal base packages on the Cloud environment.
 This could change in a future Cloud release, but for now, on the Cloud environment—specifically, the marshalling functionality of

 magento/magento-composer-installer—it is disabled.

-When upgrading to a new Magento Commerce Cloud version or adding, removing, or changing any packages that rely on file marshaling, you must:
+When upgrading to a new Cloud for Adobe Commerce version or adding, removing, or changing any packages that rely on file marshaling, you must:

 The new version of the base packages are marshalled out into the Cloud project root directory, which means files are added, removed, and changed.